Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the previous track, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.
+In the previous section, we discussed three gradations of anxiety intensity, which were spontaneous anxiety; situational anxiety; and anticipatory anxiety.

-On this track, we will examine three aspects to keep in mind when diagnosing clients.
+In this section, we will examine three aspects to keep in mind when diagnosing clients.
 These three aspects are diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.

 Three Aspects of Diagnosing Clients

 The general symptoms of a panic attack vary from client to client, but I have found that the most common symptoms include respiratory complaints such as shortness of breath and chest pains, nervous system trouble, such as dizziness and tingling sensations, and gastrointestinal reactions, such as nausea and abdominal distress.
 Panic attacks, I have found, last from 20 to 30 minutes.
 Those clients who experience panic attacks lasting for hours or more are very rare and require specific attention.

 Chris was 28 years old and referred by an ENT colleague with a complaint of dizziness and balance loss.
 A complete workup, including audiologic assessment had all proved noncontributory.
 The doctors suspected an emotional cause.
 Chris’s history showed his first episode of dizziness and unsteadiness to have occurred approximately three years previously.
 These attacks stopped after eight months and returned 28 months later.

 After meeting Chris for the first time, I discovered that he had been having recurrent attacks of anxiety during which he trembled, felt dizzy and unsteady on his feet, and felt frustrated and scared.
 Chris’s behaviors began to verge on agoraphobia, showing a decrease in his general activity and social interaction.
 This behavior was entirely due to Chris’s fear that he would have an attack of dizziness if he went out.